geanttechnology/aurelia-kendoui-books/what_you_need_to_know.md

 Aurelia-kendoui-bridge assumes that Kendo controls have been loaded before a wrapper is used.
 For example, if you use `<button ak-button>my button</button>` then you will want to make sure that the Kendo Button control has been loaded.
 The bridge does not care about **how** you load Kendo controls, just that you do.

 ### How to load aurelia-kendoui-bridge custom elements / attributes
 The recommended way to load aurelia-kendoui-bridge custom elements and attributes is via the `<require>` element.
+This way your application's startup will not be slowed down, and wrappers will be loaded on demand.

+Alternatively, you may want to load wrappers on startup.
+This is possible via `main.js`.
+A callback can be provided when configuring the plugin:

+`.plugin('aurelia-kendoui-bridge', kendo => kendo.core())`

+This would load all aurelia-kendoui-bridge custom elements / attributes of the Kendo Core suite for you.

+`.plugin('aurelia-kendoui-bridge', kendo => kendo.pro())` does the same, but then for the Kendo Pro suite.

+`.plugin('aurelia-kendoui-bridge', kendo => kendo.detect())` automatically detects which Kendo controls have been loaded (via index.html) and loads the matching aurelia-kendoui-bridge custom elements / attributes.